top of page

 2. Who is this for?
 This is for anyone.
 No matter what you know already, how you feel, whom you know (or don’t know) that’s trans, this is meant for you.
 If this material is brand new to you, I want to applaud you for taking this first step and reading this, and I’m honored to be your guide through the beginning of your educational journey.
 For all the allies who are reading this, know that educating yourself is one of the most powerful acts of kindness you can do.

 3. Who am I?
 That’s a great question.
 My name is Ben Greene, I use he/him/his pronouns, and I’m your guide through what I hope is a friendly, approachable introduction to LBGTQ+ identities and impactful allyship.
-I am an openly transgender man, which means that I spent 16 years of my life living somewhat uncomfortably as a girl and then began transitioning to male just over 5 years ago.
+I am an openly transgender man, which means that I spent 16 years of my life living somewhat uncomfortably as a girl and then began transitioning to male over 8 years ago.
 I’ve been the “designated educator” for my whole transition, and lucky for me I ended up loving it.
 I graduated from Brandeis University a year early after I gave a TEDx talk and realized that I wanted to make a career out of public speaking and transgender education and advocacy.
-Since graduating, I have been running my own business working as an independent consultant speaking at companies, webinars, and conferences internationally about how to be an impactful ally.
+Since graduating, I have been running my own business working as an independent consultant speaking at companies, hospitals, families, governments, and conferences internationally about how to be an impactful ally.

 4. Anything else I should know?
 My goal is to help as many people as I can, so if you know someone else who could benefit from reading this guide, I encourage you to send it their way!
 If you feel like you could use some more support or have a few questions you’d like answered more in-depth, you can set up a time to go “out to lunch” with me here!
 Also, I am currently doing all of this education for free in my spare time (usually late nights) after work.
 If you find value in this guide and have the means to do so, you can donate to my virtual tip jar via Venmo @Ben-Greene-92095, or donate to a local organization that supports trans youth in your area.